aiidateam/aiida-archive/README.md

 # aiida-archive [IN-DEVELOPMENT]

-This repository contains a package for prototyping a new archive format.
+This repository contains a package for prototyping a new archive format, to inform <https://github.com/aiidateam/AEP/pull/21>.

 - `aiida_archive/interface.py` provides an abstract base class for the backend API interface
 - `aiida_archive/backends` provides different backends to implements this interface.